 The residents of Knots Landing, a coastal suburb of Los Angeles, deal with various issues such as infidelity, health scares, rape, murder, kidnapping, assassinations, drug smuggling, corporate intrigue and criminal investigations.

 Jo Gardner lived in Henderson where she wed many times.
 She was a motel owner, librarian, then a B&B owner with best pal Stu Bergman.
 Jo's daughter Patti and Janet Bergman were good friends.
 Stu married 1st Marge, then Ellie.

 In the city of Monticello, attorney Mike Karr and his colleagues are involved in solving crimes and intrigue which touch the lives of many citizens.
 Some such citizens include dowager ...
 See full summary »

 In the world of power and money, the wealthy and powerful Crane family rule the town of Harmony from their mansion on Raven Hill.
 But behind the money are many lies and secrets.
 Most of ...
 See full summary »

-Set in Genoa City, Wisconsin, The Young And The Restless is the thirty-year-old soap that centres on the saga between two wealthy families (the Newmans and the Abbotts) in the cosmetics industry.
-Head of the Newman clan is Victor Newman, the arrogant, cavorting billionaire and his wife Nikki; and running the Abbott show is Jack Abbott, the irresponsible, playboy CEO and his sister Ashley.
-Most of the show is centred on the competition between the two companies: Victor's Newman Enterprises and the Abbotts' Jabot.Written by
+Set in Genoa City, Wisconsin, this is the forty-five-year-old soap opera that centers on the saga between two wealthy families (the Newmans and the Abbotts) in the cosmetics industry.
+Head of the Newman clan is Victor Newman, the arrogant, cavorting billionaire and his wife Nikki; and running the Abbott show is Jack Abbott, the irresponsible, playboy CEO, and his sister Ashley.
+Most of the show is centered on the competition between the two companies: Victor's Newman Enterprises and the Abbotts' Jabot.Written by

 0 of 0 people found this review helpful.